 No one likes to go to the dentist.
 Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

-Luckily, there’s an alternative: you can get a million-dollar smile from the comfort of your own home with home teeth aligners.
+Luckily, there’s an alternative: you can get a million-dollar smile from the comfort of your own home with home clear aligners.
 Using a home alignment system, you can ditch the dentist and straighten your teeth on your own.
 Home aligners aren’t just convenient, either.
 For many people, they’re also faster and cheaper than braces or Invisalign.

 There are a lot of different options for home teeth alignment systems (Hint: Invisalign doesn’t have a clear aligner monopoly!).
 For example, Smile Direct is one company that’s joined the home alignment scene.
 But is Smile Direct right for you?
-In this review, we’ll give you the full scoop on Smile Direct and their home teeth aligner system.
+In this review, we’ll give you the full scoop on Smile Direct and their home clear aligner system.